 Since architects are scarce resources, it would not be very effective to make architects work on one project full-time.
 Their unique skills and knowledge will not be required on a single project all the time.
 At the same time, their unique skills and knowledge can also not be applied to other projects where they may be required.
 So it is a waste to make an architect work as a ‘regular’ software engineer full-time.

 With project managers it seems more common that they only work on a project for a part of their time, and that they run multiple projects at a time.
 They balance their time between projects on an as-needed basis.
-For example, at the start of a new project, there may be times where 100% of their time is spent on a single project, but once the project is underway, sometimes a weekly meeting can be enough to remain up-to-day.
+For example, at the start of a new project, there may be times where 100% of their time is spent on a single project, but once the project is underway, sometimes a weekly meeting can be enough to remain up-to-date.
 I think an architect should be employed in much the same way.
-Their function inside a project is very similar, the main difference being that a project manager focuses on the business side of things, where the architect focuses on the technical side of things.
+Their role inside a project is very similar, the main difference being that a project manager focuses on the business side of things, where the architect focuses on the technical side of things.

 This is where the lead developer comes in.
 The lead developer will normally be the most experienced developer in a team.
 It is the task of the lead developer to make sure the team implements the design as specified by the architect.
 So in a way the lead developer is the right-hand man (or woman) of the architect in the project, taking care of day-to-day business, in the technical realm.